aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-features/what-document-features-are-supported/supported-features-on-document-save/save-in-the-adobe-portable-document-pdf-format/annotation-features-supported-on-pdf-export/_index.md

 |Date|Yes| | |
 |Initial|Yes| | |

-##### **Tracking Changes**
+## **Tracking Changes**

 You may need to accept tracked changes before saving to different formats or else the deleted revisions will still show up in the output document.

 Tracked changes are currently not exported to PDF in the way they appear in Microsoft Word.
 This functionality will be included in a future version of Aspose.Words.
-At the moment any tracked changes are exported to PDF as plain content and thefore may affect the apperance of the document.
+At the moment any tracked changes are exported to PDF as plain content and therefore may affect the appearance of the document.
 For this reason you may need to accept all revisions before rendering.

 See the following link in the documentation for further information: